National Alliance of Black School Educators: History

 Dr. Moody says, "When one is in a struggle or battle, he looks around to see if he is alone.
 This human characteristic was one of the underlying factors in the formation of the National Alliance of Black School Superintendents."
 Fifteen superintendents agreed forming an organization was a viable idea.
 Before that meeting was over in November 22, plans were made to meet again in August 1971 in Miami Beach, Florida.
-It was during the Miami meeting, the superintendents formally organized the National Alliance of Black School Superintendents (NABSS) - Dr. Russell Jackson was elected president.
+It was during the Miami meeting that the superintendents formally organized the National Alliance of Black School Superintendents (NABSS), with Dr. Russell Jackson elected its first president.

-In 1972, the U.S. Department of Health, Education, and Welfare Office of Special Concern's Office of African-American Affairs, awarded NABSS a grant to conduct an in-depth research study of 40 school districts headed by African-American superintendents.
+In 1972, the U.S. Department of Health, Education, and Welfare Office of Special Concern's Office of African-American Affairs awarded NABSS a grant to conduct an in-depth research study of 40 school districts headed by African-American superintendents.
 Dr. Meharry Lewis was the principal investigator for the grant.
 The study resulted in the development of a set of educational objectives for school districts enrolling predominantly African-American students.

-On April 19, 1973, during the presidency of Ulysses Byas, NABSS voted to include administrators and other educational personnel in the organization and changed the organization's name to the Nation Alliance of Black School Educators (NABSE).
+On April 19, 1973, during the presidency of Ulysses Byas, NABSS voted to include administrators and other educational personnel in the organization and to change the organization's name to the National Alliance of Black School Educators (NABSE).
 Commissions that linked members with common and related job functions were formed.
 On November 23, 1973, in Detroit, Michigan, NABSE was formally launched with 284 charter members.

 NABSE officially opened its first national office in Washington, D.C. on January 20, 1979.
 Dorothy Moore, on loan from the Detroit Public Schools, served as the first executive director.
 William Saunders was both office manager and executive director from 1983 to 1993.